 This enables customers to pay their bill free of charge at any

 post office or pay point outlet using the barcode on their

 Taxpayers have the right to appeal against their council tax

 If you think it may be incorrect you need to contact

 the Valuation Office.
 The telephone number is 03000 501501.
 In

 the meantime the amounts shown on your bill are due.

-The council tax bills were processed on 3 March 2013 so it could
+The council tax bills were processed on 23 February 2014 so it

 If you require confirmation that your payment has been received

 by the council please contact customer services on 0845 600